A unified framework for imitation dynamics on higher-order networks: Results

-According to the above definition, the number of possible social dilemmas is almost infinite.
-For better illustrations, we consider three typical multiplayer social dilemmas: the linear public goods game (LPGG) \cite{alvarez2021evolutionary,wang2025emergence}, the multiplayer snowdrift game (MSG) \cite{hauert2004spatial,souza2009evolution}, and the threshold public goods game (TPGG) \cite{wang2009emergence}.
-These games are widely used benchmarks in evolutionary game theory and capture both linear and nonlinear features of cooperation observed in real-world settings \cite{du2014aspiration}.
+According to the above definition, the number of possible social dilemmas is vast.
+To illustrate our framework, we consider three canonical multiplayer social dilemmas: the linear public goods game (LPGG)\cite{alvarez2021evolutionary,wang2025emergence}, the multiplayer snowdrift game (MSG)\cite{hauert2004spatial,souza2009evolution}, and the threshold public goods game (TPGG)\cite{wang2009emergence, du2014aspiration}.
+These games are widely used benchmarks in evolutionary game theory and capture both linear and nonlinear features of cooperation observed in real-world settings\cite{du2014aspiration}.
 In detail, the LPGG captures a linear accumulation of collective welfare with the number of contributors, whereas the MSG and TPGG capture nonlinearities arising from cost sharing and threshold (critical-mass) effects, respectively.
-In an LPGG, individuals decide whether to contribute to a public good that increases linearly with the number of contributors and is shared by all group members including non-contributors; in an MSG, individuals decide whether to share the workload of generating a common benefit; and in a TPGG, the public good is generated only if the number of contributors exceeds a prescribed threshold.
+In an LPGG, individuals decide whether to contribute to a public good that increases linearly with the number of contributors and is shared by all group members including non-contributors; in an MSG, individuals decide whether to share the workload of generating a common benefit; and in a TPGG, the public good is generated only if the number of contributors reaches a prescribed threshold, and otherwise all group members lose their endowments.

 Consider an $m$-player game where a focal individual faces $j$ cooperators among the remaining $m-1$ players.
 For the LPGG, the payoffs for the focal individual as a cooperator (C) and a defector (D) are